API REFERENCE

 Delivery & retries

-Webhook delivery happens once at publish time.
-A delivery is considered successful if your endpoint returns a 2xx response within ~10 seconds.
+Webhook delivery happens once during the publish flow.
+A delivery is considered successful if your endpoint returns a 2xx response.

-If it fails (non-2xx, network error, or timeout), the post still publishes inside Mentionwell and remains live on the reader API — only the webhook fan-out is missed.
+If it fails (non-2xx or network error), the post still publishes inside Mentionwell and remains live on the Reader API — only the webhook fan-out is missed.
 The post's deliveryStatus flips to failed and the last error message is stored on the post; the dashboard surfaces these in the Articles list with a "Push failed" badge.

-To retry a failed delivery: re-publish the post from the dashboard (Unpublish → Republish).
+To retry a failed delivery, use the dashboard retry control where available or republish the post.
 Future versions will add automatic retries with backoff — track via the deliveryStatus field if you need to backfill manually.

-If your endpoint is reliably down for > 10 seconds, prefer pull mode: your destination polls the reader API on its own ISR/SWR cycle and can never miss a publish.
+If your endpoint is unreliable, prefer pull mode: your destination reads the Reader API on its own ISR/SWR cycle and can never miss a publish.

 Where to find the secret